Cyber Resilience Act Compliance for Machinery Manufacturers

 The Dual-Compliance Reality

-From January 2027, the EU Machinery Regulation (2023/1230) requires cybersecurity evidence in your technical file (Annex III §1.1.9 "protection against corruption").
-From December 2027, the CRA mandates full lifecycle product security.
+From 20 January 2027, the EU Machinery Regulation (EU) 2023/1230 requires cybersecurity evidence in your technical file (Annex III §1.1.9 "protection against corruption").
+From 11 December 2027, the CRA mandates full lifecycle product security.
 Both apply to machines with PLCs, HMIs, embedded controllers, or network connectivity.

-CRA Recital 53 is explicit: products already covered by other EU regulations, including the Machinery Regulation, must also comply with the CRA where cybersecurity requirements apply.
-CRA compliance evidence can satisfy Machinery Regulation cybersecurity requirements — if structured correctly.
+CRA Recital 53 is explicit: products covered by other EU regulations with cybersecurity requirements must also comply with the CRA.
+CRA compliance evidence can satisfy those requirements, if structured correctly.

 How CRA Evidence Helps Machine Builders